zsviczian/obsidian-excalidraw-plugin/docs/API/attributes_functions_overview.md

   activeScript: string; //Set automatically by the ScriptEngine getScriptSettings(): {}; //Returns script settings.
-Saves settings in plugin settings, under the activeScript key setScriptSettings(settings:any):Promise<void>; //sets script settings.
+Saves settings in plugin settings, under the activeScript key setScriptSettings(settings:any):Promise<void>; //sets script settings. openFileInNewOrAdjacentLeaf (file:TFile):WorkspaceLeaf;//Open a file in a new workspaceleaf or reuse an existing adjacent leaf depending on Excalidraw Plugin Settings measureText(text:string):{ width: number, height: number }; //measure text size based on current style settings
+  //verifyMinimumPluginVersion returns true if plugin version is >= than required
+  //recommended use:
+  //if(!(ea.verifyMinimumPluginVersion && ea.verifyMinimumPluginVersion("1.5.20"))) {new Notice("message");return;}
+  verifyMinimumPluginVersion(requiredVersion: string):boolean;
 }
 ```